 “Attack wins you games – Defence wins you titles” – Choose wisely!

-In the world of game-changing technology, cyber-attacks seem to have made its way to the mainstream.
-Unlike what we aimed for the golden digital era, the threat landscape seems to be growing at a fanatic pace in regards to being offensive, defensive.
+In the world of game-changing technology, cyber-attacks seem to have made their way to the mainstream.
+Unlike what we aimed for the golden digital era, the threat landscape seems to be growing at a fanatic pace in regards to being offensive, and defensive.

 Are you among those who believe that a lack of built-in WordPress security is a myth?
 Well, reality check guys it’s not so bad either.
 I mean there are times when it’s the other way around.
 Unlike its so-called brothers and sisters, WordPress websites turn out to be more secure.

 So, where the problem lies?
 According to sources, around 90000 hack attempts are made on WordPress websites each minute.
 One successful attack gives cybercriminal access to the WordPress admin (the core of the website).
 This makes high-end security the topmost concern in the digital realm.

 Keeping WordPress core software secure means all the usernames and passwords entered by you or end-users are safe from any unauthorized access.
 Now the big question in the world of WordPress development and outskirts is how to safeguard the wp-admin dashboard?

 1. Preventing brute force attacks right from the start

 We are all familiar with a standard WordPress login page URL.
 It is where the backend of the website is accessed.
 And maybe that’s the reason why people try to intrude in.
 Every website works in a predetermined manner and your one is no exception.
 The default login page looks something like this www.anysite.com/wp-admin.
 One small attack launched and you are finished.

 Customizing the login page URL is the first and foremost thing I recommend to fellow WordPress users.
 Like it or not, but at somewhere site owners are also responsible for their site getting hacked.
 Choosing a reliable WordPress development company and leaving it then and there is not a wise decision.
 There are certain things the website owner must take into account.